50% future increase in the number of cancer patients CCMB is now planning for

 A key individual behind a number of major fundraising campaigns for CCMB is James W. Burns, former Deputy Chairman and a current Director Emeritus of Power Corporation.

-CancerCare Manitoba Foundation raises funds exclusively for CancerCare Manitoba (CCMB).
+The CancerCare Manitoba Foundation raises funds exclusively for CancerCare Manitoba (CCMB).
 All money raised stays in Manitoba to fund cancer research, care and patient support for Manitobans and their families living with cancer.
 CancerCare Manitoba Foundation has granted more than $104 million to CancerCare Manitoba since 2000.
-A key area of focus for the Foundation is funding the research infrastructure to attract and retain the best and brightest cancer specialists to CancerCare Manitoba in order to help improve outcomes for Manitobans diagnosed with cancer.
+A key area of focus for the Foundation is funding the research infrastructure to attract and retain the best and brightest cancer specialists to CancerCare Manitoba, in order to help improve outcomes for Manitobans diagnosed with cancer.